directdemocracy-vote/doc/host.md

-# helper
+# host

-Helpers are applications which helps the citizens to generate and host securely their cryptographic keys.
+Hosts are applications or which helps the citizens to generate and host securely their cryptographic keys.
 Moreover, they also simplifies the processes of registering a card, checking referendums, publishing an endorsement, voting, checking results, etc.
 Helpers should aim at a good reputation so that citizens are confident using them.